 |Brand||Customer score||Proportion faulty in the first seven years||Proportion repaired or replaced due to a fault|

-As the chart below reveals, there big difference between the best and worst tumble dryer brands in terms of their customer score, average test scores and how many are replaced after 10 years.
+As the chart below reveals, there are big difference between the best and worst brands in both the satisfaction score reported by customers and the proportion of appliances that developed faults.

-We've pulled together our survey data, customer insight and lab test scores to give you an in-depth look at each brand.
-Read on for our verdict on whether it's a brand worth buying.
+We've pulled together our fault data, customer insights and all of our Which? test performance data to give you an in-depth look at each brand.

-Getting into good tumble drying habits will give you a good chance of avoiding some of the most common tumble dryer faults.
+Getting into good habits will give you a chance of avoiding some of the most common tumble dryer faults.

 Humidity sensors inside the drum end programs when they detect that the clothes are dry.
 But with clothes made of different fabrics and weights drying at different speeds, a mixed load of cottons and synthetics can fool the machine into thinking that everything is dry.

 You can help your dryer to dry more accurately by separating fabric types and by not overfilling it.
 Splitting cottons from synthetics will give your the most effective results.
 But in busy homes this might not be realistic.